rserling/kxry/README.md

 # KXRY - hourly recording and audio file management

 ## Description
-A set of scripts creates hourly audio files from the broadcast.
+A set of scripts consumes the live broadcast from a Telos Prostream and creates hourly audio files.
 One (1) week of 256kb/s mp3 files are kept.
 Older files are re-encoded to smaller mono mp3 at a separate NAS storage path.
 A web interface enables browsing the files.

 ### Scripts
 * **kxry-archive.rb**: the main script which grabs the stream using ffmpeg, writes them to **/var/tmp** and after each hour moves them from **/var/tmp** to **/home/linda/radio/**.
 This can be run manually and a record will be done to the end of the current hour.
 Also will finish the hour on system restart.